Self-hosting ClassroomIO

 Using Docker

-We provide a docker-compose configuration to deploy both the backend and dashboard services.
+We provide a docker-compose configuration to deploy both the api and dashboard services.
 Here's how to use it:

 - Clone the repository: